duglin/xreg-github/README.md

 - support non-string "RESOURCE" values (e.g. json)
 - add tests for immutable attributes
 - get rid of the "Error processing" part of the error msgs
-- make sure that if maxversions is 1, then setlatest MUST be false
 - support/test use of 'setversionid'
 - test for setting setdefaultversionid to different values
   - in particular when creating a new version w/o an ID